PHF Chairman addresses commissioner search, Digit Murphy hiring, expansion and more

 Following the phone interview on Tuesday, On Her Turf followed up with Boynton via email to ask whether the league had enforced minimum player salaries this past season.
 Boynton replied that there was a league-wide minimum, but when asked what it was, he replied that he wasn’t sure, and then followed up with, “I’m sure all complied; we all abide by the rules we set together.”

-After Wednesday’s announcement, On Her Turf again followed up — both with Boynton and PHF Senior Vice President of Communications Paul Krotz — to ask about the minimum salary for the upcoming PHF season, but did not receive a reply prior to publication.
-This story will be updated if On Her Turf receives a response.
+After Wednesday’s announcement, On Her Turf again followed up — both with Boynton and PHF Senior Vice President of Communications Paul Krotz — but did not initially hear back.

 A member of the PHF Players’ Association who did not wish to be identified told On Her Turf that there is a “recommended” base salary of $20,000, but that the individual salary floor is lower to accommodate practice players and athletes who want to play, but can’t commit to playing the full season.

-Note: UPDATE: Premier Hockey Federation appoints Reagan Carey as new commissioner Update: On Tuesday, April 26, 2022, the PHF followed up with information on individual player minimum salaries.
-According to Krotz, the minimum salary for a player under contract during the 2022-23 PHF season will be $13,500.
-Krotz’s email included the following explanation: